 W'e’re in charge of data acquisition for Baja, which includes live feedback and display for the driver.

 The goal of Ergonomics is to design components that integrate well with other subsystems to improve drivers' performance and comfort.
 Driver performance is crucial for our teams performance, especially in the 4 hour endurance race, since it's worth the majority of our points in competition.
 Integration with the other subsystems is also important because the driver doesn't interact with their components directly, instead Ergonomics bridges the gap between the driver and the other subsystems on the car.

-Part inspection and jig design.
+Quality Control oversees part inspection and jig design.

-Design and test suspensions components to maximize performance while maintaining a robust, light weight system.
+We design and test suspensions components to maximize performance while maintaining a robust, light weight system.